rwaltr/blog/content/page/about.md

 ## How do I contact you?

-You will see my social links below, Feell free to use one of those.
+You will see my social links below, Feel free to use one of those.